-I would advise that you plan the shoot to be undertaken indoors, in a restricted room, where there is a good amount of natural light coming into the room from a large open window.
-It is important that your pet is familiar and comfortable with the room and its surroundings, but if you are unsure I suggest you set up the planned area with whatever you intend to use in the shoot, such as props, favourite toys, etc., a couple of days before hand.
-That will at least put the animal at ease.
+I would advise that you plan the shoot to be undertaken indoors, in a restricted room, where there is a good amount of natural light coming into the room from a large open window or doorway.
+It is important that your pet is familiar and comfortable with the room and its surroundings, but if you are unsure I would suggest, a couple of days beforehand that you set up the planned area with whatever you intend to use in the shoot, such as props, favourite toys, etc. That will at least put the animal at ease.

 It is important to note here too, that you are fully aware of your camera’s capabilities, as some of the requirements here may restrict you.

-Apart from the props you use, you really need a tripod and a cable or remote shutter release would be an asset but not essential.
+Apart from the props you use, you really need a tripod and a remote shutter release would be an asset but not essential.

-Your camera and its lens needs the ability to not only get full body shots of your pet, but also close-up, Macro type shots, which might include just the eyes and face.
+Your camera and its lens will need the ability to not only get full body shots of your pet but also close-up, Macro type shots, which might include just the eyes and face.

 It is important that the animal has had a recent bath to ensure the eyes and face are clean, as this is likely to be the main focal point and where you will be mainly directing you focus control at.
 You should also be attempting to convey the character of your pet by catching some quirky little antics that also bring out the emotion not only in yourself but those who view the images.

-A classic shot to get is when they show sudden alertness such as, when have been playing quietly with something for a while and you suddenly whistle or clap your hands.
+A classic shot to get is when they show sudden alertness such as when they have been playing quietly with something for a while and you suddenly whistle or clap your hands.